-The Yogi seated in Lotus Pose who controls the Vayu by inhaling and filling attains liberation without any doubt.
+The Yogi seated in this posture controls the Vayu by inhaling and filling.
+He attains liberation without any doubt.
 (Verse 49).

-According to Verse 3.20, the yogi should go to a remote place or a cell, assume Lotus Pose on the seat, and begin Pranayama practice.
+According to Verse 3.20, the yogi should go to a remote place or a cell, assume this Pose on the seat, and begin Pranayama practice.

 It is not possible for everyone.
 Only the intelligent one gets mastery over it.
 (Verse 3.89).

-By assuming this practice, the vital airs of the practitioner at once get the stable equilibrium without any doubt and the airs flow harmoniously through the body.
+By assuming this practice, the vital airs of the practitioner at once get a stable equilibrium without any doubt and the airs flow harmoniously through the body.
 (Verse 3.90).

-Gheranda Samhita gives the procedure to perform Lotus Pose as below.
+Gheranda Samhita gives the procedure to perform this Pose as below.

-Place left foot on the right thigh and left one on the right thigh.
+Place the left foot on the right thigh and the right one on the left thigh.
 Cross the hands behind the back and catch hold of the big toes.
-Place the chin on the chest and gaze on the tip of the nose.
-This is Lotus Pose that destroys all ailments.
+Place the chin on the chest and gaze at the tip of the nose.
+This is the Lotus Pose that destroys all bodily ailments.
 (Verse 2.8).